ng-log/ng-log/docs/windows.md

 APIs.
 Invalid UTF-8 paths are rejected.
 This behavior is consistent with the other supported platforms and does not require a change to the public API.

+## Log output

+Log messages are expected to use UTF-8.
+When standard output or standard error is connected to a Windows console, ng-log converts the message to UTF-16 and writes it with the Unicode console API.
+Redirected output remains UTF-8 bytes.
+Debugger output uses the corresponding Unicode debugger API.

 ng-log defines the severity level `ERROR`, which is also defined by `windows.h`.
 You can make nglog not define `INFO`, `WARNING`, `ERROR`, and `FATAL` by defining `NGLOG_NO_ABBREVIATED_SEVERITIES` before including `nglog/logging.h`.